One-Nexus/Synergy/README.md

 <div class="button-white-border">baz</div>
 ```

 > If you try to nest the regular modifier mixin, it will output the CSS as if it weren't nested.
 It is essential to use the `nested-modifier` mixin for any nested modifiers.
-Other than that, modifiers can be infinitely nested.
+Other than that, nested-modifiers can be infinitely nested.

 #### Extend Modifiers